 You will be asked to write an anonymous self-report about a delinquent act you have committed.
 Details will be announced in class.
-The report will be due in class as a printed hard copy on Thursday, January 25.
+The report will be due in class as a printed hard copy on Thursday, January 30.

-Group reports (5% each)
+Group reports (4% each)

-Over the semester, we will do three group exercises (each worth 5% of your overall course grade).
-Assignments to groups will be strictly random-with one exception (see below) no reassignments will be made.
+Over the semester, we will do three group exercises (each worth 4% of your overall course grade).
+Assignments to groups will be strictly random-with one exception (see below), no reassignments will be made.
 The division of labour within your group is entirely up to you and your fellow students.
 If you are forced to miss a group exercise, you should therefore write your group members rather than the instructor.
 Exercises are designed to take approximately 1.5 hours.
 You can start them in class when they are introduced, but you will probably have to continue the work remotely and/or outside of class.
 It is up to you to coordinate this with your group members.
 For each exercise, your group must submit one written report via Quercus by the end of Sunday of the week during which the exercise was introduced.
 Late submissions will not be accepted.
 If you find that one group member does not contribute at all to the group exercises even after repeated appeals, I can remove them from the group if all other group members want this to happen.
 In that case, the removed student will have to complete the remaining exercises on their own.
 Please contact me if you want me to do this.

-Peer evaluation (5%)
+Peer evaluation (3%)

 To encourage everyone's participation in the group-based fieldwork assignments, you will have the opportunity to evaluate your group members' contribution by the end of the course.
 Each student's peer evaluation grade will be computed as the simple average of the peer evaluations they receive.
 Do not complain to me about your peer evaluation grade-I will not alter it.
 It is up to you to establish positive relationships with your fellow students.
 Please note that submitting your peer evaluation grades is mandatory and late submissions will not be accepted.
-If you do not submit a complete evaluation for all your group members by the deadline (April 7), you will receive a zero for own participation grade, independent of the grades your group members may have given you.
-Note that the points you will be able to distribute among your group members during the evaluation will not allow you to give everyone an A. Rather, the evaluation is set to an average grade of 70% (B-).
+If you do not submit a complete evaluation for all your group members by the deadline (April 10), you will receive a zero for own participation grade, independent of the grades your group members may have given you.